0%

 Note: Our law firm represents individuals who have been injured in car accidents.
 We do not defend individuals being sued for causing a car accident, but we believe this information can be helpful for anyone navigating this difficult process.

-Once you have notified your insurer, they will assign a lawyer to represent you at their expense.
+Once you have notified your insurance carrier, they will assign a lawyer to represent you at their expense, and your lawyer will handle filing this answer.

 When your insurance company provides you with a lawyer, you now have a contractual duty to cooperate with both of them.
 This is a non-negotiable part of your insurance policy.
 Failing to cooperate can result in your insurer withdrawing your coverage, leaving you to face the lawsuit alone.